-- DigiCert will maintain a continuous 24/7 ability to internally respond to any high priority Certificate Problem Report, and where appropriate, forward such complaints to law enforcement and/or revoke an EV Certificate that is the subject of such a complaint. - Prior to approving revocation, DigiCert personnel approving the revocation request will create a record in the logging system containing DigiCert's reason for revocation. - A command to revoke the EV Certificate is processed and the CRL is updated.
-Upon revocation of an EV Certificate, the operational period of that certificate is immediately considered terminated.
-The serial number of the revoked certificate is placed within the CRL and remains until one additional CRL is published after the end of the certificate's validity period. - Revocation logs are maintained in accordance with the logging procedures covered in Section 5.5.1.2 of this CPS.
+- Upon receipt of the revocation request, DigiCert will request confirmation from the known administrator via out-of-band communication (e.g., telephone, fax, etc.). - DigiCert validation personnel will then log the identity of the person making the request, the DigiCert personnel approving the revocation request, and the reason stated for revocation. - A command to revoke the certificate is processed and the CRL is updated.
+Upon revocation of a certificate, the operational period of that certificate is immediately considered terminated.
+The serial number of the revoked certificate is placed within the CRL and remains until one additional CRL is published after the end of the certificate's validity period. - Revocation logs are maintained in accordance with the logging procedures covered in Section 5.5.1.2 of this CP/CPS.